avinayak/avinayak.github.io/_drafts/finding-mona-lisa-in-the-game-of-life.md

    1. If the score is less than best_score
       1. Set it as best score and set the copy from step 4 as best-result.
    2.  else
-      1. Sopy best result to current matrix
+      1. Copy best result to current matrix.
-7. Repeat 3
+7. Repeat 3.